-You may have clicked on this topic because you wanted to know what CRM stands for or perhaps you know that a better relationship with your customer will help your business.
-Customers are key to any business and an existing customer is more likely to be loyal, doesn’t need to be convinced to buy as they are already a customer and if they are having a good experience they will tell their friends.
-Talking to and finding your customers can be expensive and this is exactly what this guide will be discussing.
+You may have clicked on this topic because you wanted to know what CRM stands for, or perhaps you know that a better relationship with your customer will help your business.
+Customers are key to any business; an existing customer is likelier to be loyal and doesn’t need to be convinced to buy as they are already customers.
+If they are having a good experience, they will tell their friends.
+Talking to and finding your customers can be expensive, which is exactly what this guide will discuss.

-Customer relationship management (CRM) is an approach to managing a business’s interaction with current and potential customers.
+Customer relationship management (CRM) manages a business’s interaction with current and potential customers.
 It uses data analysis about customers’ history with your business to improve business relationships with customers, specifically focusing on customer retention (keeping them) and ultimately driving sales growth.

 WHY do I need CRM?

-As a business starts to grow it is hard to keep track of sales opportunities and ensure anyone in the business can see exactly what is going on with each customer.
-It is good to know which customers have the greatest opportunity both in closing a sale and the value of that sale.
+As a business starts to grow, it is hard to keep track of sales opportunities and ensure anyone in the business can see exactly what is going on with each customer.
+It is good to know which customers have the greatest opportunity to close a sale and the value of that sale.
 A CRM solution is a cloud-based software package that helps you sell.
-Because it is cloud-based it means what traditionally only big businesses could afford to buy it, now small businesses can have access to the same tools for less.
+Because it is cloud-based, it means that traditionally, only big businesses could afford to buy it; now, small businesses can access the same tools for less.
 Be sure to read our essential guide on Cloud Solutions.

 The benefits of customer relationship management software:

-- Streamlined processes: Allows you to co-ordinate the processes between sales, marketing, and customer support.
-E.g. did this marketing effort result in a sale.
+- Streamlined processes: You can coordinate sales, marketing, and customer support processes.
+E.g. did this marketing effort result in a sale?

-- Actionable insights on business performance and customer behavior: Through customisable dashboards, you can see reports that segment customers, tracking revenue, and manage marketing campaigns.
+- Actionable insights on business performance and customer behaviour: Through customisable dashboards, you can see reports that segment customers, track revenue, and manage marketing campaigns.

-It costs far more to find new customers than to keep the ones you already have.
+Finding new customers costs far more than keeping the ones you already have.